samelement/ACS-M1128/README.md

   obj.setId("ABCDEXFGH"); // optional to set device serial number, default is retrieved from ESP.getChipId() obj.pinReset = 3; // optional to set the factory reset pin to GPIO3, default is GPIO3
-  obj.wifiConnectRetry = 2; // optional set wifi connect trial before going to AP mode, default is 3 obj.softAPtoSleep = 120000; // optional timeout in ms. Default is 0, which means no timeout.
-  obj.wifiClientSecure = &wclientSecure;
+  obj.wifiConnectRetry = 2; // optional set wifi connect trial before going to AP mode, default is 3 obj.apTimeout = 120000; // optional timeout in ms. Default is 0, which means no timeout.
+If 0 then callbackOnAPTimeout is not required obj.wifiClientSecure = &wclientSecure;

   // pass your developer details